 Urban art gallery housed in Festival bar, open 8pm – 12pm

-Where to Eat, Drink and Enjoy: Other Places to See Graffiti & Street Art in Buenos Aires
+Other Places To See Graffiti & Street Art In Buenos Aires

 - Carabobo & Puan stations – On Subte line A